kappital/kappital/docs/spec/cloud_native_serivce_SPEC_DRAFT.md

 ## Metadata File

- Metadata File describe cloud-native service's basic attributes, such as name, version, type,description.
-More information see table below:
+ Metadata File describes cloud-native service's basic attributes such as name, version, type, description.
+More information see the table below: